 Here’s Luis, Cameron, and Kaitlyn and they just turned away an autistic child at Disney World because he didn’t want to wear his mask.
 The child thinks the mask is suffocating, the child also has no idea why it is even a requirement.
 Not to mention that, kids under 2, doesn’t have to wear a mask.
 These guys have completely ruined my family’s trip.
 We came out here 30+ for my daughters bday and they turned my lil cousin away, can’t even enjoy this experience anymore

-This is not the first time that we have recorded instances of disputes based on Disney’s mask policy.
+It is not the first time we have recorded disputes based on Disney’s mask policy.
 Most recently, we reported that a Disney Store did not allow an eight-year-old entry because she was wearing a Neck Gaiter due to a condition the child has.
 However, that form of a mask is not an approved face covering for Disney property.
 To read more on that story, click here.

-It is quite clear that Disney is incredibly strict when it comes to following their rules during the pandemic, which have been put in place to keep both Guests and employees safe.
-If Guests are caught not complying with the mask wear rules, Disney Cast Members can remove them from the property.
-We have witnessed Disney employees constantly remind Guests on Disney property (including Disney World and Disneyland) that their masks must be worn at all times, and only approved face coverings are allowed.
+Disney is incredibly strict regarding following its rules during the pandemic, which have been put in place to keep both Guests and employees safe.
+If Guests are caught not complying with the mask-wear rules, Disney Cast Members can remove them from the property.
+We have witnessed Disney employees constantly remind Guests on Disney property (including Disney World and Disneyland) that their masks must be worn at all times and only approved face coverings are allowed.
 We have also reported that Disney World Cast Members will stop attractions if they see a Guest remove their mask.

 If you have a specific question regarding your upcoming trip and the face mask rules in place, you can reach out to Disney directly.

-Below are the official face mask ruled in place at Disney World:
+Below are the official face mask rules in place at Disney World:

 Face coverings are required for all Guests (ages 2 and up) and Cast Members, including those who have received a COVID-19 vaccine.
 Please bring your own face coverings and wear them at all times, except when dining or swimming.
 You may remove your face covering while actively eating or drinking, but you must be stationary and maintain appropriate physical distancing.